As a human resources leader, your challenges are diverse but they all focus on one specific goal:

 - Engaging in honest conversations with their employees about what they like and don’t like in their jobs

-- Conducting annual employee engagement surveys and using the results to understand the sources of dissatisfaction
+- Distribution employee engagement surveys questions and using the results to understand the sources of dissatisfaction

-- Using frequent pulse surveys to stay updated on new pain points employees experience
+- Using frequent staff pulse surveys to stay updated on new pain points employees experience

 - Creating programs (e.g. extended maternity leave, flexible working hours) that reduce or eliminate these challenges

-Invest in the tools and resources you need to implement best practices
+Invest in the tools you need to implement best practices and improve employee engagement

 As you steadily increase your employee engagement efforts, set yourself up for success by acquiring the tools you need.